djeada/Databases-Notes/notes/05_storage_and_indexing/01_how_tables_and_indexes_are_stored_on_disk.md

 Selecting between row-oriented and column-oriented storage depends on the workload and query patterns.

-- **Row-Oriented Storage**: Best for transactional workloads where operations involve reading and writing entire rows, such as inserting a new customer order.
+- **Row-Oriented Storage** organizes data by rows, making it optimal for transactional workloads where operations require accessing entire rows, such as inserting or updating customer orders.

-- **Column-Oriented Storage**: Ideal for analytical workloads that perform aggregate functions over large datasets but only need a few columns, like generating reports on sales trends.
+- **Column-Oriented Storage** organizes data by columns, making it suitable for analytical workloads that perform operations like aggregations on specific columns over large datasets, such as generating sales trend reports.

 #### Effective Indexing Strategies